Tropical cyclones in 2020: North Atlantic Ocean

 An average Atlantic hurricane season features 14 tropical storms, 7 hurricanes, and 3 major hurricanes, and features an Accumulated Cyclone Energy (ACE) count of 110.
 This is according to the new 30-year averages from 1991 to 2020.
 In 2020 in the North Atlantic basin, all of the statistics fell well above listed, featuring a record-breaking 30 tropical storms, 14 hurricanes, and 7 major hurricanes, with an ACE total of 182.

 After fifteen years, the 2020 Atlantic hurricane season has surpassed record high activity in terms of named storms.
-The season produced thirty-one tropical cyclones, of which thirty developed into named storms; thirteen became hurricanes, and six attained major hurricane status.
+The season produced thirty-one tropical cyclones, of which thirty developed into named storms; thirteen became hurricanes, and seven attained major hurricane status.
 The season's first cyclone developed on May 16, and activity was unprecedented after Arthur formed, with an additional off-season storm forming having been named Tropical Storm Bertha.
 In July, five individual storms (most notably Hurricane Isaias, which spawned a damaging tornado outbreak in the United States) formed and tied the record with 2005 as the most active July on record.
 The month of August also included Hurricanes Laura and Marco, which both impacted the United States and the former becoming the costliest of the year.
 Afterwards, a record-breaking ten storms developed in the month of September.
 Afterwards, October featured little relief with 3 hurricanes and 4 named storms forming all and all.
 The catastrophic season ended on November 18, after Hurricane Iota dissipated.
 Iota was also the most intense hurricane of the season with a minimum central pressure of 917 mbar.
 Iota was also the strongest storm in terms of wind speed, peaking with a strength of 155 mph or as a Category 4 hurricane on the Saffir–Simpson scale.
 Many records were broken throughout the season, including the extreme rate of tropical cyclone formations, the second time on record that the Greek naming system for named storms was used, and the strength of the storms which formed in the months of October and November.

 The season was very destructive, causing an estimated $51.146 billion (2020 USD) in damage and more than four hundred fatalities.
 Most destruction was due to Laura, which caused about $19.1 billion (2020 USD) in damage and killed seventy people in Louisiana.
 Hurricane Eta in early November also caused $7 billion (2020 USD) in damage and was the deadliest storm of the season, causing over two hundred deaths as it crossed the vast majority of Central America and eventually made three more landfalls: one in Cuba, and two in Florida.